-Room and board revenues - increased by \$2.8 million in fiscal year 2015 compared to fiscal year 2014.
+Room and board revenues - increased by \$3.4 million, or 4.2 percent, in fiscal year 2016 compared to fiscal year 2015.
 This increase is due to an increase in room and board rates charged coupled with a slight decrease in overall occupancy in the residence hall program.

-Interest and other nonoperating revenues - increased in fiscal year 2015 compared to fiscal year 2014.
-This is partially due to a one time reimbursement of \$2.4 million received by Metropolitan State University's revenue fund program for the pollution remediation expenses incurred in fiscal year 2014.
+Interest and other nonoperating revenues - decreased by \$3.1 million in fiscal year 2016 compared to fiscal year 2015.
+This is primarily due to a one time reimbursement of \$2.4 million in fiscal 2015 received by Metropolitan State University's revenue fund program for pollution remediation expenses.
 In addition, Vermilion Community College joined the Revenue Fund in fiscal year 2015.
 Their entrance brought in cash and capital assets, net of depreciation, in the amount of \$2.4 million.

-Repairs and maintenance expenses - decreased by \$0.7 million in fiscal year 2015 compared to fiscal year 2014 due to pollution remediation costs incurred during fiscal year 2014 at Metropolitan State University.

-The pollution remediation also affected fiscal year 2014 other expense due to an accrual of \$2.3 million of estimated future pollution remediation costs.
-Note 11 to the financial statements addresses further this pollution remediation.
+Repairs and maintenance expenses - decreased slightly in fiscal year 2016 compared to fiscal year 2015.
+This compares to a decrease of \$0.7 million decrease from fiscal year 2015 to fiscal year 2014.
+This was due to pollution remediation costs incurred during fiscal year 2014 at Metropolitan State University.
+The pollution remediation also affected other expense in fiscal year 2014 due to an accrual of \$2.3 million of estimated future pollution remediation costs.
+Note 9 to the financial statements addresses further this pollution remediation.